 Native American Club - This club is for students who are of Native American descent or for students who are interested in learning about the varied cultures that make up the Native American Community of North America.
 It is dedicated to preserving native American Heritage and educating the public at large about Native Americans and their rich cultural heritage.
-Sponsor: Dr. Carmen Blalock (306-2755), Harris Hall.
+Sponsor: Dr. Carmen Blalock (306-2755), Harris Hall, or Keith Hallmark, 306-2652.
 For meeting dates and times, please contact Dawn Hale at 306-2630.